<!--Strength For Today RSS Feed-->

 <p><em><strong>For Further Study</strong></em></p>

-</ul><p><br><br><span style='font-size: 12px;'>From Strength for Today by John MacArthur Copyright © 1997.
+<p>We have seen the impact of a consistently godly life, but according to Romans 2:17-24, what is the impact of a hypocritical life?</p><p><br><br><span style='font-size: 12px;'>From Strength for Today by John MacArthur Copyright © 1997.
 Used by permission of Crossway Books, a division of Good News Publishers, Wheaton, IL 60187, <a href="http://www.crossway.com">www.crossway.com</a>.</span></p><B><I>Additional Resources</I></B><ul><li><a target='_blank' href='http://studybible.org' >The Study Bible (mobile app)</a></li><li><a target='_blank' href='https://www.gty.org/apps' >Grace to You Sermons (mobile app)</a></li><li><a target='_blank' href='http://www.gty.org/resources/sermons'>John MacArthur’s complete sermon archive</a></li><li><a target='_blank' href='http://www.gty.org/Products/Bibles'><em>The MacArthur Study Bible</em></a></li><li><a target='_blank' href='http://www.gty.org/Products/commentaryspecial'>The complete <em>MacArthur New Testament Commentary series</em></a></li></ul><p><br><strong><em>Benefiting from John's daily devotional?</em></strong><br><a href='https://www.gty.org/donate?fcode=D1757' target='_blank'>Help others benefit from Grace to You.</a><br></p>]]>

 </description>